craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 A group of Honorable Thieves have found their way into the Hells of Kailkeep.
 They say they come from all over (ie, they are a mix from all three groups in the Desert), and they want nothing more than to get back to their families to make sure they are safe.

 ##### Golden Claws
-A group of guardsfolk have found their way into the Hells of Kailkeep.
-They are extremely hostile to anyone who does not worship the same Deity as them (for my purposes, this is [[Tetrimoc]]), but would offer nearly anything to ones who bear its mark.
+A group of humanoid guards from a nearby bastion of civilization have found their way into the Hells of Kailkeep.
+They are extremely hostile to anyone who does not worship the same Deity as them (for my purposes, this is [[Tetrimoc]]), but would offer nearly anything to ones who openly bear their Diety's mark.

 ##### Dwarven Warriors
-A group of dwarven warriors were tasked with the removal of Kobolds threatening their ([[Mountain Hall]]) supply lines, and cannot report back that Kailkeep is a much larger bite of evil than a group of its size could handle.
+A group of dwarven warriors (for my purposes, they come from [[Mountain Hall]]) were tasked with the removal of Kobolds threatening their supply lines, and cannot report back that Kailkeep is a much larger bite of evil than a group of its size could handle.

 ##### Unwitting Participants
 Many of Kailkeep's "invaders" were people taken to the Hells during a slower time for the Kobold's entertainment.
 Some have banded together into small packs, doing what they must to survive together.